- Include your children in family discussions and planning for emergency safety.

 In You Emergency Kit

-- Include a family picture and a favorite toy, game, or book for each child in his/her go-bag.
+- Include a family picture and a favorite toy, game, or book for each child in their go-bag.

 - Include your child’s emergency card and include information on reunification locations and out-of-area contact.